Lefty Gomez: Early life

 Gomez was born in Rodeo, California.
-His father, Francisco Gomez, had been born in California to a Spanish father, Juan Gomez, and a Portuguese mother, Rita.
-His mother, Lizzie Herring, was an American of Welsh-Irish descent.
-He was the youngest out of eight children in his family.
-His father grew up as a cowboy and was known as “Coyote” most of his life.
-He managed a 1,000-acre ranch in Franklin Canyon where Lefty and his brothers would ride horses and became hired hands when they were children.
+His father, Francisco Gomez, was born in California to a Spanish father, Juan Gomez, and a Portuguese mother, Rita.
+Lefty's mother, Lizzie Herring, was of Welsh-Irish descent.
+He was the youngest of eight children in his family.
+His father, who grew up as a cowboy and was known as “Coyote” most of his life, managed a 1,000-acre ranch in Franklin Canyon where Lefty and his brothers rode horses and became hired hands when they were children.
 They would wake up as early as 4:00 am to milk the cows and clean out the stalls before they headed to school for the day.
-When he was 6 years old he attended the Panama–Pacific International Exposition in San Francisco and watched the famous pilot Lincoln Beachey crash into the bay while trying to complete a stunt.
-He was very outgoing and liked to try many different hobbies out.
-When he was 8 years old, he attended a 4 July parade where he found a new passion to play the saxophone.
-His brother Earl was a big help in this passion and purchased Lefty his first saxophone on his ninth birthday.
-Lefty took a job plucking chickens at the local butcher shop to earn money for lessons.
+When Lefty was 6 years old he attended the Panama–Pacific International Exposition in San Francisco and watched the famous pilot Lincoln Beachey crash into the bay while trying to complete a stunt.
+As a youngster he was very outgoing; when he was 8 years old, he attended a July 4th parade where he found a new passion to play the saxophone.
+His brother Earl was a big help and purchased for Lefty his first saxophone.
+Lefty then took a job plucking chickens at the local butcher shop to earn money for lessons.

 Gomez started playing sandlot baseball for the Rodeo town team when he was only 13 years of age.
-He excelled right off the bat at the age of 14 and pitched throughout central California.
-He caught the eyes of a scout for the San Francisco Seals, who told Lefty to reach back out when he put on some weight as he was 6 ft 2 in but only 125 lb.
-He then got a summer job at a union oil scraping sludge from the stills at the refinery.
+He pitched throughout central California and caught the eye of a scout for the San Francisco Seals, who told Lefty to get in touch after he put on more weight.
 He attended Richmond high school because his local school did not have a baseball team.
-In his senior year of high school, he was offered a scholarship to play baseball at St. Mary's College, a smaller school that was just east of Oakland.
-However, his father told him to give up baseball and focus on schoolwork to become an engineer like his older brother Milfred.
+In his senior year he was offered a scholarship to play baseball at St. Mary's College, a small school east of Oakland.
+However, his father pressed him to give up baseball and focus on schoolwork to become an engineer like his older brother Milfred.